pikerg/Getting-and-Cleaning-Data/CodeBook.md

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

+*The above information was copied from the README.txt file included in the data download.
+Additional information about the use of this data within the scope of the project are located in the "Project Process Steps" section below.*

 ##Detailed information about the Data set used in this assignment can be found at this web address

 ##Project Process Steps